CW: drowning, drug use, implied mental health issues, racism/classism, disordered eating

 “I said for now.
 Investments, or something?”

 “Investiga- Investigations, Csindra, you can’t mix up those two.”
 Then he groaned, leaning back into the couch.
-“Let me wake up first.”
+“Let me wake up first.
+NEI’s a pain even when I’m in a good mood.”

 She seemed to accept that in good enough humour, wandering off back into the kitchen to eat some of her beans, and Rook sighed, nursing the slight headache he’d developed.
 The drugs worked, sort of.
 It meant he’d actually gotten some rest, and he was in less pain than he’d been when he’d fallen asleep, but he hadn’t actually planned on the couch.
 He had a bed, he should be using it.

-Then again, from what Csindra had said, he would probably have had terrible dreams.
+Then again, from what Csindra had said, he would’ve probably had terrible dreams.

 He tried to let go of the fear – no, not fear, exactly.
 Fear, he could handle.
 Fear, he lived with all the time.
 He lived with fear so often that it barely registered anymore.
 Instead, this was a nervous kind of antsiness, a twitch that kept telling him to hide or run.
 She knows, one voice claimed.
 Knows what?
 A more reasonable one replied; a third only provided, too much.